 If the small end is below your big end then your tie is too long and you would subtract.
 So for example if your small end is 3 inches below your belt you would subtract 5 inches to get a length of (57-5 = 52) 52 inches.

-All things being equal we generally will add two inches for a half-Windsor or 3 inches for a full Windsor knot.
+As an example if you have a length that you like for a four-in-hand knot, we generally will add two inches to the four-in-hand length for a half-Windsor or 3 inches for a full Windsor knot.

-We can adjust the height of your keeper.
-(The loop that holds the small end of the tie.)
+We can adjust the height of your keeper, but we don't suggest this as we carefully put the keeper in the best position.
+(The keeper is the loop that holds the small end of the tie.)